m-n/dishes/README.md

 the slime repl if you switch to the new package -- but the CL primitives method does not.

-The LAZY-SUSAN method also enables it's readtable adjustments which still have some gotchyas, so I might recommend to use NAMED-READTABLES.
+The LAZY-SUSAN method also enables its readtable adjustments which still have some gotchyas, so I might recommend to use NAMED-READTABLES.